Donate to us

 Some recent achievements

 "I find it difficult to believe that in this day and age that there is still stigma and discrimination against people living with HIV.
-NAT are getting the message out there about tackling stigma and that's why I donate to them.
+National AIDS Trust are getting the message out there about tackling stigma and that's why I donate to them.
 Stigma and discrimination will die out - the question is how long before it does."

 Where your money goes